mandrei06/TraineeSimulator/README.md

-# TraineesSimulator
-Group_Project

 ## Overview

-My team have been asked to build a simulator which will help track the number of people currently training.
+Our team have been asked to build a simulator which will help track the number of people currently training.

 ## Stage 1 requirements: